danelder/syslog-ng-drivers/scl/nci/README.md

 time_span - The amount of time over which high_threshold events can occur before an alert is triggered in seconds (default is 60)

-reset_time - The amount of time before or after the start or end of an alert before a new alert can be sent
+reset_time - The amount of time before or after an alert before a new alert can be sent (new events within reset_time of an alert will be ignored)

-timestamp - The regex to be used for extracting a timestamp from the message (optional)
+timestamp - The regex to be used for extracting a timestamp from the message.
+Multiple regexes can be combined with | and the first match will be used (optional)

 timestamp_format - The timestamp format expression used for conversting the timestamp match to a datetime (if not defined, driver will attempt to autodetect)

-user - The regex to use for extracting a username from an event (optional)
+user - The regex to use for extracting a username from an event.
+Multiple regexes can be combined with | and the first match will be used (optional)

-computer - The regex to use for extracting a computer name from an event (optional)
+computer - The regex to use for extracting a computer name from an event.
+Multiple regexes can be combined with | and the first match will be used (optional)

-log_sources - The regex to user for extracting the log sources from an event (optional)
+log_sources - The regex to user for extracting the log sources from an event.
+Multiple regexes can be combined with | and the first match will be used (optional)

-custom_field - The regex to user for extracting a custom field from an event (optional)
+custom_field - The regex to user for extracting a custom field from an event.
+Multiple regexes can be combined with | and the first match will be used (optional)

 template - the email template to use when sending messages including the variables to be replaced.
 If there is a Subject: line in the template, the message subject will be set to the contents of the Subject: line in the template